 Boatmen are compulsory for all inward vessels over 50m LOA.

 All visiting fishing vessels or pleasure craft shall contact the Harbour Masters Office by VHF prior to entry at which time berthing details will be confirmed.
-Please see here for the Port of Blyth Harbour Leisure Activity Policy statement.
+To view or download the Port’s Marine Leisure Activity Policy Statement, click Documents.

 Fish landing for visiting fishing vessels is undertaken at Dun Cow Quay with overnight berthing available at Commissioners Quay subject to availability.